OpenTermsArchive/contrib-versions/Spideroak/Terms of Service.md

 Written notification must be submitted to the following Designated Agent:

-Service Provider(s)**: SpiderOak**
+*   Service Provider(s): SpiderOak

-Name of Agent Designated to Receive Notification of Claimed Infringement: **Laura Gowans**
+*   Name of Agent Designated to Receive Notification of Claimed Infringement: Laura Gowans

-Full Address of Designated Agent to Which Notification Should be Sent:
+*   Full Address of Designated Agent to Which Notification Should be Sent:

-> SpiderOak, Inc.
-> 555 Huehl Road
-> Northbrook, IL 60062
+    *   SpiderOak, Inc., 555 Huehl Road, Northbrook, IL 60062

-Telephone Number of Designated Agent: **(866) 432-9888**
+*   Telephone Number of Designated Agent: (866) 432-9888

-Facsimile Number of Designated Agent: **(847)564-1202**
+*   Facsimile Number of Designated Agent: (847)564-1202

-Email Address of Designated Agent: **copyright@spideroak.com**
+*   Email Address of Designated Agent: copyright@spideroak.com

 Under Title 17, United States Code, Section 512(c)(3)(A), the Notification of Claimed Infringement must include the following:

-1. An electronic or physical signature of the owner or of the person authorized to act on behalf of the owner of the copyright interest.
+1. An electronic or physical signature of the owner or of the person authorized to act on behalf of the owner of the copyright interest;
-2. Identification of the copyrighted work (or works) that you claim has been infringed.
+2. Identification of the copyrighted work (or works) that you claim has been infringed;
-3. A description of the material that you claim is infringing, and the location where the original or an authorized copy of the copyrighted work exists (for example, the URL of the page of the website where it is lawfully posted. the name, edition and pages of a book from which an excerpt was copied. etc.).
+3. A description of the material that you claim is infringing, and the location where the original or an authorized copy of the copyrighted work exists (for example, the URL of the page of the website where it is lawfully posted. the name, edition and pages of a book from which an excerpt was copied. etc.);
-4. A clear description of where the infringing material is located on our website, including as applicable its URL, so that we can locate the material.
+4. A clear description of where the infringing material is located on our website, including as applicable its URL, so that we can locate the material;
-5. Your address, telephone number and e-mail address.
+5. Your address, telephone number and e-mail address;
 6. A statement that you have a good faith belief that the disputed use is not authorized by the copyright owner, its agent or the law. and
 7. A statement by you, made under penalty of perjury, that the above information in your notice is accurate and that you are the copyright owner or authorized to act on the copyright owner's behalf.